 As Brexit negotiations begin, England has been urged to develop progressive food policy in advance of leaving the EU.

-Common Good Food is proud to support ‘A People’s Food Policy’ - a comprehensive proposal for a more just and sustainable food system in England created by a coalition of grassroots food and...Read More »
+Common Good Food is proud to support ‘A People’s Food Policy’ - a comprehensive proposal for a more just and sustainable food system in England created by a coalition of grassroots...Read More »

 Did you miss Farm Hack Scotland in October 2016, or do you want to be reminded of the great workshops that took place?